Azure/data-api-builder/README.md

 To build and run the project from the command line you need to set the Data Type, and then can use the dotnet run command.
 For example `ASPNETCORE_ENVIRONMENT=PostgreSql dotnet watch run --project DataGateway.Service` would build and run the project for PostregreSql.

 Once the project is running you can test the API with a tool like postman (https://www.postman.com/).
 Files are included that will automatically populate your database with useful tables.
 The tests that are built into the project use these tables for validation as well.
-To do so, execute the SQL contained in MsSqlBooks.sql located in the DataGateway.Service directory.
+To do so, execute the SQL contained in `MsSqlBooks.sql` located in the `DataGateway.Service` directory.

+Please note that if you edit the `MsSqlBooks.sql`file, you need to edit the runtime configuration and graphql schema files accordingly.
+The runtime configuration file is `sql-config.json` and the GraphQL schema file is `books.gql`

 When testing out the API, take note of the service root uri displayed in the window that pops up, ie: `Now listening on: https://localhost:5001`